sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/README.txt

 Welcome
 =======
-Welcome to the BigMemory Max Samples directory.
+Welcome to the Terracotta Server Samples directory.

-This directory contains a couple of examples that show you how to use various features and configurations of BigMemory.
-It also contains samples for Cross-Language Clients.
-(For instructions on how to run the Cross-Language samples, see http://terracotta.org/kit/reflector?kitID=4.3&pageID=CLC).
+This directory contains a couple of examples that show you how to use various features and configurations of Terracotta Server.
 The latest version of the code samples can be found in Subversion at http://svn.terracotta.org/svn/forge/projects/bigmemory/max/trunk/code-samples.

-How to run the BigMemory Samples
+How to run the Terracotta Samples
 ==========================
-1. Copy your terracotta-license.key to the root directory ("/path/to/bigmemory").

-2. Launch the server
+1. Launch the server
 Launch the server with either the start-sample-server.bat script (for Windows) or the start-sample-server.sh script (for Linux/UNIX) found in each sample repository.

 Note: After running the samples, stop the server using either the stop-sample-server.bat script (for Windows) or the stop-sample-server.sh (for Linux/UNIX) found in each sample repository.

-3. Configure and run the samples using either the scripts or Maven procedure below.
+2. Configure and run the samples using either the scripts or Maven procedure below.

 Using a script: